 A: IFIGS is an international non-profit network for Insurance Guarantee Schemes (IGSs) for both life and non-life insurance.
-IFIGS’ mandate is to exchange experiences of providing protection to policyholders in the event of a failure of an insurance undertaking and to promote cooperation between IGSs.
+IFIGS’ mandate is to exchange experiences of providing protection to policyholders in the event of the failure of insurers and to promote cooperation between IGSs.

-Further information about IFIGS’ membership, organizational structure and financial resources can be found under http://www.ifigs.org/wp-content/uploads/ToR-IFIGS-27-May-2015.pdf.
+Further information about IFIGS’ membership, organizational structure and financial resources is described in the IFIGS Terms of Reference belowIFIGS Terms of Reference

 A: IFIGS was founded on May 15, 2013 with the purpose of facilitating and promoting international cooperation between